teapartydev/teapartydev-blog/content/posts/Optimistic Concurrency for Pessimistic Times.md

 However, the downside of DOCC is that it is complex to implement and is rarely adopted in practice.
 The requirement for a deterministic order adds significant overhead to the system's design and execution, making it challenging to integrate into existing infrastructures.
 Additionally, maintaining the determinism across distributed systems can be particularly demanding, requiring careful synchronization and coordination.

 With DOCC, the system can often preemptively identify potential conflicts before they occur, reducing the number of rollbacks required.
 This approach is particularly beneficial in distributed systems where the cost of rolling back transactions can be high due to network latency and resource coordination.

+## Turning Pessimism in to Optimism

+The world runs mostly on pessimism so most systems are based on pessimistic concurrency control.